Services for Students

 The purpose of the student government is to provide a channel of communication whereby students can express themselves and make their views known to fellow students, faculty, and administration.
 The student government assists in sponsoring and regulating student activities and encourages the active participation of students in these activities.
 It is concerned with student involvement in all aspects of college life along with an appreciation of the privileges and responsibilities of being a college student.
 Members of the student government are elected representatives of the student body.

 Inter-KCTCS College Student Advisory Council

 The Student Advisory Council consists of the student body president from each college.
-Members of this organization serve in an advisory capacity to the Vice President responsible for Student Services.
+Members of this organization serve in an advisory capacity to the Associate Vice President responsible for Student Services.
 The Advisory Council also provides the opportunity for the student body presidents to exchange ideas on topics of mutual concern.